-Mantra is an interactive sculpture by Mateus Domingos created for Phoenix and the Arts Tower staircase at De Montfort University.
-The sculpture is displayed across both sites alongside wallhanging, stitched paper works.
+Mantra is an interactive sculpture by Leicester-based artist Mateus Domingos created for Phoenix and currently displayed at the Arts Tower staircase at De Montfort University.

 Mantra is designed to explore repetition, randomness, belief and narrative.
 The work creates a resistance towards quick reading as the text is rendered using a fictional alphabet, Codex.

 The Mantra sculpture follows the principles of a Buddhist prayer wheel.
 These are traditionally made with a single mantra on the outer layer.
 Around the core of the cylinder other mantra written on paper are wound.
 The outer mantra is displayed across five 3D-printed segments and reads, “TAKE EACH STEP WITH CARE”.